vouch-opensource/krell/README.md

 ## REPL Dependencies

-If you intend to use the REPL you should install the following into your React Native project:
+If you intend to use the REPL you must install the following into your React Native project:

 * [react-native-tcp-socket](https://github.com/Rapsssito/react-native-tcp-socket)